-- (16) "Morphine equivalent dose" or "MED" means a conversion of various opioids to a morphine equivalent dose ((by the use of accepted)) using the agency medical directors' group or other conversion table((s)) approved by the commission.
-MED is considered the same as morphine milligram equivalent or MME. - ((\(\frac{(\(\frac{8}{}\)\)}{\)) (17) "Multidisciplinary pain clinic" means a ((\(\frac{clinic or office that provides comprehensive pain management and includes care provided by multiple available disciplines or treatment modalities, for example, medical care through physicians, physician assistants, osteopathic physician assistants, advanced registered nurse practitioners, and physical therapy, occupational therapy, or other complementary therapies. - (9)) health care delivery facility staffed by physicians of different specialties and other nonphysician health care providers who specialize in the diagnosis and management of patients with chronic pain. - (18) "Opioid" means a drug that is either an opiate that is derived from the opium poppy or opiate-like that is a semisynthetic or synthetic drug.
-Examples include morphine, codeine, hydrocodone, oxycodone, fentanyl, meperidine, tramadol, buprenorphine, and methadone when used to treat pain. - (19) "Palliative care" means care that maintains or improves the quality of life of patients and their families facing serious, advanced, or life-threatening illness. ((With palliative care particular attention is given to the prevention, assessment, and treatment of pain and other symptoms, and to the provision of psychological, spiritual, and emotional support.)) - (20) "Perioperative pain" means acute pain that occurs surrounding the performance of surgery. - (21) "Prescription monitoring program" or "PMP" means the Washington state prescription monitoring program authorized under chapter 70.225 RCW.
-Other jurisdictions may refer to this as the prescription drug monitoring program or "PDMP." - (22) "Practitioner" means an advanced registered nurse practitioner licensed under chapter 18.79 RCW, a dentist licensed under chapter 18.32 RCW, a physician licensed under chapter 18.71 or 18.57 RCW, a physician assistant licensed under chapter 18.71A or 18.57A RCW, or a podiatric physician licensed under chapter 18.22 RCW. - (23) "Refill" or "renewal" means a second or subsequent filling of a previously issued prescription. - (24) "Subacute pain" is considered to be a continuation of pain that is six- to twelve-weeks in duration. - (25) "Substance use disorder" means a primary, chronic, neurobiological disease with genetic, psychosocial, and environmental factors influencing its development and manifestations.
+- (16) "Morphine equivalent dose" or "MED" means a conversion of various opioids to a morphine equivalent dose using the agency medical directors' group or other conversion table approved by the commission.
+MED is considered the same as morphine milligram equivalent or MME. - (17) "Multidisciplinary pain clinic" means a health care delivery facility staffed by physicians of different specialties and other nonphysician health care providers who specialize in the diagnosis and management of patients with chronic pain. - (18) "Opioid" means a drug that is either an opiate that is derived from the opium poppy or opiate-like that is a semisynthetic or synthetic drug.
+Examples include morphine, codeine, hydrocodone, oxycodone, fentanyl, meperidine, tramadol, buprenorphine, and methadone when used to treat pain. - (19) "Palliative care" means care that maintains or improves the quality of life of patients and their families facing serious, advanced, or life-threatening illnesses.

+- (20) "Perioperative pain" means acute pain that occurs surrounding the performance of surgery. - (21) "Prescription monitoring program" or "PMP" means the Washington state prescription monitoring program authorized under chapter 70.225 RCW.
+Other jurisdictions may refer to this as the prescription drug monitoring program or "PDMP." - (22) "Practitioner" means an advanced registered nurse practitioner licensed under chapter 18.79 RCW, a dentist licensed under chapter 18.32 RCW, a physician licensed under chapter 18.71, 18.71B, or 18.57 RCW, a physician assistant licensed under chapter 18.71A or 18.57A 71C RCW, or a podiatric physician licensed under chapter 18.22 RCW. - (23) "Refill" or "renewal" means a second or subsequent filling of a previously issued prescription. - (24) "Subacute pain" is considered to be a continuation of pain that is six- to twelve-weeks in duration. - (25) "Substance use disorder" means a primary, chronic, neurobiological disease with genetic, psychosocial, and environmental factors influencing its development and manifestations.
 Substance use disorder is not the same as physical dependence or tolerance that is a normal physiological consequence of extended opioid therapy for pain.
 It is characterized by behaviors that include, but are not limited to, impaired control over drug use, craving, compulsive use, or continued use despite harm.